Jennifer Nicole Lee: Career

-Lee appeared in the 2013 film Pain & Gain, directed by Michael Bay, and starring Mark Wahlberg and Dwayne Johnson.
-Her character, a Principle Sun Gym trainer, had a "Sun Gym" trainer's shirt.
+Lee appeared in the 2013 film Pain & Gain.
 As of 2012, Lee has appeared on 44 magazine covers, including three appearances on the cover of Oxygen magazine.
 She is also the subject of a calendar titled "The Jennifer Nicole Lee Body Paint Calendar."

-Lee's trademark phrase is "Strong is the new skinny."

 Published work

-Each of her e-books is sold through a dedicated website: "Crack the Code", "The Fitness Model Program", "The Sexy Body Diet", "101 Things Not To Do If You Want to Lose Weight", "Get Fit with JNL", "Get Fit Now With JNL", and "The Bikini Model Diet."

 Lee stars in the "Fabulously Fit Moms" fitness DVD series.
 The series started in 2007 with "The New Mom Workout", "Total Body Workout", "Lower Body Burn" and "Super Energized Workout."
 Two more titles were released in 2008, "Upper Body Blast" and "Sleek and Sexy Workout".

 Her first book to be published in print was The Mind, Body & Soul Diet: Your Complete Transformational Guide to Health, Healing Happiness, released on January 1, 2010.

 Jennifer Nicole Lee's second hard copy published book is entitled "The Jennifer Nicole Lee Fitness Model Diet: JNL's Super Fitness Model Secrets to a Sexy, Strong, Sleek Physique".
 In addition to her published cookbooks, Lee has her own online cooking show called "Fun Fit Foodie."
 She also has a published cookbook called "The Jennifer Nicole Lee Fun Fit Foodie Cookbook."